webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 --- abstract

-An application server can voluntarily identify itself to a push service using the described technique.
+An application server can use the method described to voluntarily identify itself to a push service.
 This identification information can be used by the push service to attribute requests that are made by the same application server to a single entity.
-This can be used to reduce the secrecy for push subscription URLs by being able to restrict subscriptions to a specific application server.
-An application server is further able to include additional information that the operator of a push service can use to contact the operator of the application server.
+An application server can include additional information that the operator of a push service can use to contact the operator of the application server.
+This identification information can be used to restrict the use of a push subscription a single application server.

 --- middle